 If you’ve lost some hair (depending on how much you’ve lost and your hair health) you can get medication from a specialist to reactivate your dormant skin follicles.
 However, if a follicle is damaged, closed or hasn’t generated hair in years, it will unfortunately not grow back.

-In this case, a FUE Hair Transplant using your remaining hair would be an option, in order for you to restore a full head of hair.
+In this case, a FUE Hair Transplant using your remaining hair would be a permanent option, in order for you to restore a full head of hair.

 What can cause hair to stop growing?